 Abdominal pain is the reason for up to 10% of all emergency room visits — and up to 25% of those patients leave the hospital without any answers.
-That’s where Oasis Advanced Gastroenterology in Palm Springs, California, comes in to help.
+That’s where Oasis Advanced Gastroenterology, located in Palm Springs - serving Rancho Mirage, Indio, La Quinta, and Palm Desert, CA - comes in to help.
 Board-certified gastroenterologist Mehrdad Asgeri, MD, specializes in abdominal pain testing and management, and he’s here to find the solutions you need.
 Book your appointment by calling the office or clicking the online scheduler now.

 When your stomach hurts, the pain can occur anywhere from the rib area down to your hips.
 Because there are multiple large abdominal organs in this area, the pain may originate in any of them.
 Some of the most common causes of abdominal pain are digestive tract problems, including: